 Lastly, Tulum and the Riviera Maya are going to be major tourist zones, but not quite as much as the primary hotel area of Cancun.
 There are lots of both natural and historic attractions in these places, so choosing to stay on this southern coast allows for that sort of exploration.
 Really, the Yucatan is full of great Mexican vacation spots.
 Search for a Tulum area hotels here!

 One other consideration near Cancun is Isla Mujeres.
 An island community, it’s more isolated, less crowded and full of adventures.
-Check out our Isla Mujeres article here!
+Search for Isla Mujers hotels here!

 How far is Cabo from the airport?